oncomouse/slides/source/courses/engl354/day9.html.md

 class: big
 ## History as Authority

-> When history becomes a matter of understanding what count as facts?as well as a matter of sensing why those facts matter as such?acquiring the professionalized knowledge necessary to make the ancients different makes history a matter of scholastic fetish, the simple act of encasing and preserving a long-dead tradition.
+> When history becomes a matter of understanding what count as facts—as well as a matter of sensing why those facts matter as such—acquiring the professionalized knowledge necessary to make the ancients different makes history a matter of scholastic fetish, the simple act of encasing and preserving a long-dead tradition.
 Doing history in this way becomes a matter of learning not to engage the past in terms of the present; rather, it becomes a matter of learning to isolate past from present.
 At the same time, exercising the historical authority of differentiation conceals and denies the power of the past in the present.
 (82)
 ---
 ## "I'm More Ethical Than You"